 SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

 Transportation

-You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area.
+You are covered for 50 one-way, non-emergency trips to plan-approved locations within the plan service area.